by Cayelin K Castell

 I was Punished for Speaking Up

 He angrily set out to punish me as severely as he possibly could.
-Luckily, I did not experience death threats like Christine Blasey Ford.
+Luckily, I did not experience death threats like Christine Blasey Ford for her testimony about Brett Cavanagh.
 I was, however, disowned and disinherited.
 My father made it clear he wanted nothing to do with me or anyone who would remind him of me – meaning my children, his grandchildren – ever again.

 Narcissists, especially extreme narcissists, can never admit to having ever done anything wrong.
 They are really good at blaming and shaming others – as well as rewriting in their minds whatever happened – truly believing their version of events.
-We are so seeing this play out in September 2018 with total denial and a vengeful, angry “I will get back at you for putting me through this” response.
+This is what we saw play out in September 2018 with total denial and a vengeful, angry “I will get back at you for putting me through this” response.